 Laurents also directed the troubled production, which played 71 previews at the Marquis Theatre before opening December 8.
 It closed December 15 after playing nine regular performances.
 Starring Barry Bostwick and Joanna Gleason as the titular characters, Nick & Nora also featured Christine Baranski, Chris Sarandon, Debra Monk, and Faith Prince—who earned praise from critics (and a spot in musical theatre comedy history) for her indefatigable performance as Lorraine, whose death was played out in various scenarios throughout the evening.

-To commemorate the special event, we a look back at this Playbill interview from November 1991.
+To commemorate its anniversary, we are taking a look back at this Playbill interview from November 1991.

 William Powell and Myrna Loy as Nick and Nora Charles still claim the affection of film buffs for their entertaining and stylish Thin Man movies of the 1930s and ’40s.
 But Broadway now has its own Nick & Nora.
 Meet Barry Bostwick and Joanna Gleason, Tony-winning stars who do something Powell and Loy didn’t.